rishitharani24/AI_Team---ReinforceX/README.md

 ---
 ---
 ## Usage Instructions:
-Download all the codes present in our repository and place them in a single folder.
+Download all the codes present in this repository and place them in a single folder.

 ## game.py:
 To play the game, run the script in the terminal (python game.py).
 It initializes a 4x4 grid with two random tiles (2 or 4).
 Use numeric inputs (0: Up, 1: Left, 2: Right, 3: Down) to slide tiles.
 After each move, a new tile appears on the grid.
 The goal is to combine tiles with the same value to create higher-value tiles while maximizing your score.
 The game ends when no moves are possible, and your final score is displayed.